Massachusetts Historical Society

-The Massachusetts Historical Society is a major historical archive specializing in early American, Massachusetts, and New England history.
+The Massachusetts Historical Society (MHS) is a major historical archive specializing in early American, Massachusetts, and New England history.
 The Massachusetts Historical Society was established in 1791 and is located at 1154 Boylston Street in Boston, Massachusetts, and is the oldest historical society in the United States.

 The society's building was constructed in 1899 and added to the National Register of Historic Places in 1966.
 In 2016, the Boston Landmarks Commission designated it a Boston Landmark.

 History

 The society was founded on January 24, 1791, by Reverend Jeremy Belknap to collect, preserve, and document items of American history.
 He and the nine other founding members donated family papers, books, and artifacts to the society to form its initial collection.
 Its first manuscript was published in 1792, becoming the first historical society publication in the United States.
 The society incorporated in 1794; signatories included William Baylies, Jeremy Belknap, Alden Bradford, Peleg Coffin, Manasseh Cutler, John Davis, Daniel Davis, Aaron Dexter, John Eliot, Nathaniel Freeman, James Freeman, Thaddeus Mason Harris, Isaac Lothrop, George Richards Minot, John Mellen Jr., Thomas Pemberton, William Dandridge Peck, John Prince, Ezekiel Price, James Sullivan, David Sewall, Peter Thacher, William Tudor, Samuel Turell, Dudley Atkins Tyng, James Winthrop, Thomas Wallcut, Redford Webster, and William Wetmore.
 Indeed, the society claims to have been the only historical collection in the United States until establishment of the New-York Historical Society (1804) and the American Antiquarian Society (1812), after which time the society's collecting activities began to focus primarily on Boston and New England.
 In 1849, Frances Manwaring Caulkins became the first woman elected to the society's membership.